apekshai101/belly-button-challenge/README.md

 •    otu_labels is used for the text values.
 4. The sample metadata is displayed, i.e., an individual's demographic information.
 5. Each key-value pair is displayed from the metadata JSON object on the page.
-6. All the plots are updatedwhen a new sample is selected.
+6. All the plots are updated when a new sample is selected.
 7. An  app is deployed to a free static page hosting service, such as GitHub Pages.
 Following is the GitHub Pages link:  https://apekshai101.github.io/belly-button-challenge/